 This simple and colorful community is nestled at around 6,800 feet in elevation within the beautiful Wet Mountains.
-Beulah is an unincorporated town, while neighbor Beulah Valley is a census designated place.
+Beulah is an unincorporated town, while nearby neighbor Beulah Valley is a census-designated place.

-It’s located on the southern front range in Pueblo County, Colorado.
-Modern-day Beulah offers a post office, general store, coffee shop, two restaurants, and several novelty stores.
+It’s located on the southern front range in Pueblo County, Colorado, and is home to 518 residents as of 2020.
+Modern-day Beulah offers a post office, general store, coffee shop, two restaurants, and several novelty stores to explore.

-As one of the first settlements in the Wet Mountains, Beulah’s history is seen by the petroglyphs and artifacts left behind in the area’s many caves from the Native American tribes who passed through many years ago.
+As one of the first settlements in the Wet Mountains, Beulah’s history is seen by the petroglyphs and artifacts left behind in the area’s many caves.
+These came from the Native American tribes who passed through many years ago.

-Its main attraction is its annual Yule Log Hunt Festival.
-Since 1952, the small town of Beulah celebrates centuries-old Swedish, English, and German holiday traditions with the Yule Log Hunt Festival.
+Dec – Yule Log Hunt Festival – Since 1952, the small town of Beulah celebrates centuries-old Swedish, English, and German holiday traditions with a hunt for an 8 foot long pine log hidden in the forest.
 It is one of three in the United States.

 Activities in Beulah